TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/ImgResource/Index.rst

 IMG\_RESOURCE
 =============

-Objects of type IMG_RESOURCE returns a reference to an image, possibly wrapped with :typoscript:`stdWrap`.
+Objects of type IMG_RESOURCE returns a reference to an image, possibly wrapped with :t3-cobj-img-resource:`stdWrap`.
 Can for example be used for putting background images in tables or table rows or to import an image in your own include scripts.